arisa-1208/arisa-1208.github.io/essays/UI_Frameworks.md

 My personal experience with Bootstrap became clear during a challenging project to recreate the Tiffany & Co. website.
 At first, I was worried about the brand's sophisticated design, expecting weeks of detailed CSS work to capture its elegant look and subtle interactions.
 But the magical Bootstrap 5 made this intimidating task manageable.
 The grid system helped me recreate Tiffany's perfectly aligned product displays.
 Ready-made components sped up development of the navigation, product cards, and image galleries.
 Most surprisingly, Bootstrap's helper classes let me make quick styling adjustments without writing a lot of custom CSS.

-Haha, I bet you don't even realize which one is my work!
+Haha, I bet you can’t even tell the difference between the two!
-But if you guessed it correctly, the picture in the left is the homepage that I have recreated using Bootstrap and the right is the original real homepage of Tiffany's.
+If you guessed correctly, the image on the left is the homepage I recreated using Bootstrap, and the one on the right is the original Tiffany & Co. homepage.

 <p align="center">
   <img src="../img/arisa's origi.png" width="45%" alt="Arisa's">